Geetima2021/vsdpcvrd/README.md

 ## Analysis of a basic design

 Based on the design specification the given figure is analysed.
 The first step is to write a verilog program for the design and it is located [here](https://github.com/Geetima2021/vsdpcvrd/tree/main/resources/files).
 This verilog file is linked with the skywater timing library for analysis.
+The timing libraries use in the analysis is available [here](https://github.com/Geetima2021/vsdpcvrd/tree/main/resources/timing_libs).

+Note: The location of timimg library inside OpenLANE is ``${PDK_ROOT/sky130A/libs.ref/sky130_fd_sc_hd/lib/``.

 ![main_fig](https://user-images.githubusercontent.com/63381455/155880106-37238762-9551-4e05-9270-50b4c80167fa.JPG)